Jeern/Niedermann/content/posts/StickFigures.md

 The code is free for you to use on [Github](...) it is very hack & slashy so you should probably modify it if you want to use it for anything serious.

 The resulting stickfigures you are not allowed to use (and why would you use such ugly creations :) ) You can see some on the left side-bar of this blog a new one every time you press F5.

-Some of them created by my 5 year old.
-Yes its that easy to use the program.
-Funny thing is that my own drawings also looks like a 5 year olds :)
+Some of them are created by my 5 year old...
+Yes it's that easy !

+Funny thing is that my own drawings also looks like a 5 year olds drawings :)